Department of Visual Arts

 Be advised that visual art students are enrolled in art classes their first semester as freshmen.
 Students that do not enroll in these classes face the possibility of class conflicts in future semesters.

-- Maintain a skilled faculty recognized as educators as well as professional artists.
+- Maintain a skilled faculty recognised as educators as well as professional artists.

 - Provide students with access to state of the art instruction, technology and equipment.